TDTran333/Obsidian/Learning/Note-Taking/Note-Taking Methods.md

 **Pros**

-* Notes are neatly organized, summarized, and easy to review
+* Organized and systematic for recording and reviewing notes
 * Extracts main ideas and concepts

 **Cons**